How to Prepare for your Colonoscopy in Reno? Drink water and clear liquids.

 Begin a low-residue diet.
 This means avoiding high-fiber foods, such as raw vegetables, nuts or seeds, peas, corn or popcorn, whole wheat, and beans.
 Some examples of foods that are acceptable on a low-residue diet are white rice or bread, pasta, chicken or turkey, and potatoes, without the skin.

-Begin prep as directed by your nurse practitioner or physician.
+Begin prep as directed by your nurse practitioner or colonoscopy doctor at Reno Endoscopy Center.
 Exactly what time you start your prep may vary depending on the time of day your procedure is scheduled, whether it’s morning or the afternoon.
 Plan to spend the evening before your procedure in comfortable clothes with an easily accessible restroom nearby.

 The Day of Your Colonoscopy